7 Reasons Why Your Website Isn’t Converting View Into Sales

-All the agonizing over design and copy, all the excitement of finally having a place to share your offer with the world – it’s just the beginning of your journey to sales and leads.
+All that agonizing over design and copy, all that excitement of finally having a place to share your offer with the world – it’s just the beginning of your journey to sales and leads.
 A precondition.

 That’s my job.
 So, let me help.

-Below, you’ll learn about 7 possible reasons why your website isn’t converting views into sales and what to do about them.
+Below, you’ll learn about 7 possible reasons why your website isn’t converting views into sales and what to do about it.

-To have a chance to convert your views to sales, you need to make sure those viewers are actually interested in what you’re selling.
+To have a chance to convert your views into sales, you need to make sure those views come from potential customers who are actually interested in your offer.